enowars/enowars3-service-deaddrop/README.md

 Releasing
 ---------

-The release branch has become obsolete by now.
 Releases are now handled by tagging a commit with a version number following the [semantic versioning scheme](https://semver.org/).
-The included release makefile can still be used for inspiration.

 Service
 -------